profitphil/Qraffle-Smart-Contract-Proposal/README.md

 - Demonstrates real-world use of Qubic’s RANDOM smart contract.
 - Adds a sustainable method to reduce token supply.
 - Enhances Qubic’s credibility through charitable giving.
-- Offers rewards and passive income for long-term holders.
+- Offers rewards and passive income for shareholders.

 ---